ウールの虫食い対策と「喰われた後の対応」

 1. Keep it clean

-This is not limited to wool socks, but wool products in general are highly susceptible to insects if they are covered in sebum and dirt, which are sources of nutrition for insects.
-Be sure to thoroughly remove any dirt before storing them away .
+Not only wool socks, but any wool product is a target for insects if it has sebum and dirt on it, which are sources of nutrition for insects.
+Be sure to thoroughly remove any dirt before storing them in a dresser or closet.

 Also, pests like humidity and are insidious, so it is best to store them in a place where humidity is unlikely to accumulate (a sunny south-facing room, a room that is not dried indoors, a place where condensation is unlikely to occur such as behind a window or furniture, etc.).